 - Turn the other breakers on, pausing for a few seconds after each flip.
 This is to help in distributing the starting load.

-- Ensure that you have made your generator sizing calculations and decided which appliances you’re going to power.
+- Ensure that you have made your generator sizing calculations and decided which appliances you will power.
 This is to help you avoid overload and allow a seamless operation even during a power outage.

-You’ll find heated conversations in electricity chat rooms about the transfer switch and the interlock switch.
-Many of you might be wondering which one you should choose, so we created a chart of the main differences you should know about the ways of powering a house using a portable generator.
+In electricity chat rooms, you’ll find heated conversations about the transfer and interlock switch.
+Many of you might be wondering which one you should choose, so we created a chart of the main differences you should know about how to power a house using a portable generator.

 Here are the pros and cons of the transfer switch and the interlock kit: